sagemath/sage/src/doc/en/developer/trac.rst

         TICKET_NUM)

 Replace ``TICKET_NUM`` by the ticket number for the main ticket.
-On the main trac ticket, enter the ticket number for the stopgap ticket in the "Stopgaps" field (see :ref:`section-trac-fields`).
+On the main github issue, enter the ticket number for the stopgap ticket in the "Stopgaps" field (see :ref:`section-trac-fields`).
 Stopgap tickets should be marked as blockers.